 UGIS W158: Global Citizenship

-Dr. Jeroen Dewulf is Associate Professor in the Department of German at the University of California Berkeley where he teaches courses in German Studies and Dutch Studies.
-He is also Queen Beatrix chair as well as Director of Institute of European Studies and Director of Dutch Studies.
+Dr. Jeroen Dewulf is an Associate Professor in the Department of German at the University of California Berkeley where he teaches courses in German Studies and Dutch Studies.
+He is also Queen Beatrix chair as well as Director of the Institute of European Studies and Director of Dutch Studies.

 Born in Ostend, Belgium, Dr. Dewulf graduated in Dutch and German Philology at the University of Ghent.
 He holds a Master's degree from the University of Porto and a Ph.D. from the University of Bern.
 His areas of specialization are European Studies, particularly related to (multi)cultural identity in Belgium and the Netherlands, and Post-Colonial Studies, in particular, Dutch colonial history and literature.